r4gus/keypass/README.md

 | Firefox | &#9989; | 122.0 (64-bit) |  |
 | Opera | &#9989; | version: 105.0.4970.16 chromium: 119.0.6045.159 | |

+> [!NOTE]
-> INFO: All tests were conducted using passkey for Github.
+> All tests were conducted using passkey for Github.

+> [!IMPORTANT]
-> NOTE: Browsers running in sandboxed environments might not be able to communicate with the authenticator out of the box (e.g. when installing browsers with the Ubuntu App Center).
+> Browsers running in sandboxed environments might not be able to communicate with the authenticator out of the box (e.g. when installing browsers with the Ubuntu App Center).

 ## Features

 * Works with all services that support Passkeys
 * Store your Passkeys (just a private key + related data) in a local, encrypted database
 * Constant sign-counter, i.e. you can safely sync your credentials/passkeys between devices.

-* Manage your Passkeys directly in the App (WIP)
+> [!NOTE]
+> The release of version 0.3.0 removed the GUI.
+This means that you need version 0.2.5 if
+> you want to delete credentials.
+A upcoming update will add credential management, which
+> should also allow to modify credentials using a tool like `fido2-token`.
+The overall goal
+> is to write a dedicated tool that allows the configuration of PassKeeZ via official commands.

 ## Install